 - Buckle up.

-Pets should always be secured while travelling by car with a properly fitting car harness or in an appropriately sized carrier or kennel.
+Pets should always be secured while traveling by car with a properly fitting car harness or in an appropriately sized carrier or kennel.
 Unsecured pets could be severely injured or injure others in case of an accident.

 - Watch the windows.

 Avoid letting your pet stick their head out the window while you drive.
-Although they may love having the wind blow their fur, they are subject to injury from insects or highway debris.
+Although they may love having the wind blow through their fur, they are subject to injury from insects or highway debris.

 - Take a break.